CAF stands for Caisses d'Allocations Familiales!

 Since administrative formalities are very slow so it’s better to start your CAF process once you arrived in Paris.
-If you are a student, then in most of the cases your school would help you to get all formalities done.
+If you are a student, then, in most cases your school would help you to get all the formalities done.
 You have to be ready for all supporting documents.

 1. Birth Certificate:

 It’s highly recommended to get translated copy in French from INDIA before arriving here!
-In this way, you can save your lots of money spending here for translation.
-Anyways don’t worry you can find list of translation agency here.
+In this way, you can save you lots of money spending here for a translation.
+Anyways don’t worry you can translate it France.

 2. Bank Account:

 I will advise you not to plan any trip before finishing many formalities from your school because you never know when an agency (bank) is going to visit your school to open an account.
 It’s hard to communicate in French when you don't know anything and just landed.
 Always carry your documents (list of documents) for opening a bank account.